WandaDausi/alx-pre_course/README.md

 My first readme.
-May The Code check please
+Now updating the README as required by the task 4.
+Collaboration: be up to date.